 Cambria in Columbia County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Historical Site (about 700 feet away, measured in a direct line); Inglehart Church (approx. 5.6 miles away); Historic Pardeeville / Belmont Hotel (approx. 9.6 miles away); Angie Williams Cox Public Library (approx. 9.6 miles away); Samuel & Chloe Leonard Doud (approx. 9.7 miles away); Pardeeville World War I Memorial (approx. 9.7 miles away); Wyona Park / Rifle Pit Legend (approx. 9.8 miles away); Bernard R. "Bunny" Berigan (approx. 10.1 miles away).
+David J. Jones (about 700 feet away, measured in a direct line); Inglehart Church (approx. 5.7 miles away); Samuel & Chloe Leonard Doud (approx. 9.6 miles away); Historic Pardeeville / Belmont Hotel (approx. 9.6 miles away); Angie Williams Cox Public Library (approx. 9.6 miles away); Pardeeville World War I Memorial (approx. 9.7 miles away); Wyona Park / Rifle Pit Legend (approx. 9.8 miles away); Bernard R. "Bunny" Berigan (approx. 10.1 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on June 16, 2013, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 487 times since then and 7 times this year.
-Photos: 1, 2. submitted on June 17, 2013, by William J. Toman of Green Lake, Wisconsin.
+This page was last revised on December 21, 2022.
+It was originally submitted on June 28, 2013, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 765 times since then and 139 times this year.
+Photos: 1. submitted on June 28, 2013, by William J. Toman of Green Lake, Wisconsin.
+2. submitted on December 13, 2022, by Keith L of Wisconsin Rapids, Wisconsin.
+3, 4. submitted on June 28, 2013, by William J. Toman of Green Lake, Wisconsin.
+5. submitted on December 13, 2022, by Keith L of Wisconsin Rapids, Wisconsin.